a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 **Blogging**
 This blog is hosted on [Github Pages](https://pages.github.com/), and uses a [Jekyll](https://jekyllrb.com/) template called [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/).
 The template came with a `Vagrantfile` that spins up a Debian image, installs all Ruby  perquisites, and spins up the web server.
 This allows me to test changes locally, and I don't have to go through the trouble of mucking up my laptop's Ruby environment with all of the dependencies required to get Jekyll going.

-Done any interesting with Vagrant or have any ideas?
+Done anything interesting with Vagrant or have any ideas?
 Sound off in the comments!